suecom/flexadmin/README.md

 To login we use the Marketplace authentication API.
 YES, we're using BOTH SDKs in the same project!
 The reason for this is I didnt want to involve another auth server when we already have one!
 As the Integration API is hard-coded to the cleint IDs, this provides no protection when exposed externally (on the Internet).

-So, to 'login' you need a Sharetribe user with an additional attribute in the privateData structure: attributes.profile.protectedData.admin == true.
-Do this in the console if using the Sharetribe server, or using your favourite mongoDB client if using FFS.
-Once you've done it for one user, you can use FFSAdmin (this) to enrol other users!
+So, to 'login' you need a Sharetribe user with an additional attribute in the privateData structure: attributes.profile.protectedData.admin == true (boolean, not string).
+Do this in the console.
+Once you've done it for one user, you can use Flex Admin (this) to enrol other users!

 ## Getting started with customization